 Fresh Fall Food in the Four Corners

 What better way to support local farmers and to eat freshly grown produce than to participate in this harvest share program?
-During the Fall Harvest, the SFFC provides kale, beets, carrots, parsnips, winter squash, and a multitude of other seasonal produce ready to be eaten.
-All farmers grow in SW Colorado, NW New Mexico, and the North Fork Valley, and bring their harvest to Cortez where you’re able to pick up your fall fresh bundle, and shake the hand of your local farmer.
-With options to participate in the Harvest Share Program and receive fresh fall food weekly or even to simply volunteer and participate in the “local food scene,” the Southwest Farm Fresh Cooperative is one of the most well-rounded ways to get your autumn food fix.
+During the Fall Harvest, the SFFC provides salad mixes, cucumbers, sweet carrots, winter squash, apples, and more on top of options for local pastured meats, cheeses and ferments.
+Farmers bring their harvest over the course of seven weeks to Cortez where you’re able to pick up your fall fresh bundle and shake the hand of your local farmer.
+The amount of food you receive is good for two to three people, so consider grabbing a friend to split the food with!
+With options to participate in the Harvest Share Program and receive fresh fall food weekly or even to simply volunteer and participate in the local food scene, the Southwest Farm Fresh Cooperative is one of the most well-rounded ways to get your autumn food fix.

 Carver Brewing Company’s Fall Brews